Skip to Main Content

 A multi-disciplinary full text database containing full text for more than 4,650 journals, including more than 3,900 peer-reviewed titles.

-Includes 7 databases with full-text scholarly journal articles covering a wide range of topics, including among others, humanities, sciences, and social sciences.
+Includes 4 databases with full-text scholarly journal articles and images covering a wide range of topics, including humanities, sciences, social sciences, and more.

 Metro Campus Library: 918.595.7172 | Northeast Campus Library: 918.595.7501 | Southeast Campus Library: 918.595.7701 | West Campus Library: 918.595.8010